Hypogonadism is a syndrome in which insufficient production of sex hormones is disturbed or observed.

 - Diseases of the liver, kidneys, lungs, gastrointestinal tract;

-- Medicines, radiation, poisoning with poisonous fumes.
+- Medicines, radiation, poisoning by toxic fumes.

 The causes of secondary hypogonadism can be: